 In need of the best all-in-one printer?
 We've rounded up our favorite picks to help you find the best model for you at the best price possible.

 With working from home looking as if it's going to continue to the new normal, then it's natural to find yourself wanting to make it as comfortable and productive as possible.
 Being able to print, scan and photocopy at home can make your home office life much easier, which is why we've rounded up the best all-in-one printers that you can currently purchase.

 One of the best things about all-in-one printers is that they're fairly affordable and don't tend to be particularly bulky.
 All of the models we've chosen in this guide are MFD (multi-function device) printers.
-This means that they come with built-in scanners, which can be a life-saver when you need to scan or photocopy vital documents.
+This means that they are printers come with built-in scanners, which can be a life-saver when you need to scan or photocopy vital documents.
 If you are looking for a standalone desktop or portable scanner, see our separate guide to best scanners for documents & photos.

 These all-in-one printers also have Wi-Fi connectivity in addition to a USB interface, which means that you can easily connect to your computer no matter whether it's a laptop or a desktop.